 Biography of Grover Cleveland

 Grover Cleveland was the 22nd and 24th President of the United States.
 He is the only person who was elected twice, in non-consecutive terms, to the office.
 He became a lawyer when he was 22 and joined the Democratic Party.
 During the Civil War, he avoided serving in the Union Army by paying an immigrant to serve in his place.
 In 1863, he started his political career and developed a reputation for being an honest man.
 He was elected Mayor of Buffalo and then Governor of New York prior to running for President in 1884 — an election that he won.
 His term as President was controversial for several reasons, including his veto of a bill that would have provided pensions for Civil War veterans.
 Cleveland ran for re-election in 1888 but lost to Benjamin Harrison.
-He returned to his law practice and ran for President again in 1892, where he defeated Harrison.
-Cleveland’s second term was plagued by the Panic of 1893, which led to an economic depression.
+He returned to his law practice and ran for President again in 1892 when he defeated Harrison.
+The Panic of 1893, which led to an economic depression, plagued Cleveland’s second term.
 Cleveland was forced to borrow money from J.P.
-Morgan in order to keep the government operating, and his economic policies largely failed to improve economic conditions.
+Morgan in order to keep the government operating, and his economic policies failed to improve economic conditions.
 In 1896, the Democratic Party nominated William Jennings Bryan as its candidate for the Presidency.
 Cleveland retired to his estate in New Jersey and passed away on June 23, 1907.

 Life and Career of Grover Cleveland